khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
 Learn more about [saving progress](/product-foundations/saving-and-feedback#saving-progress).

+### User feedback

+Error and success messages should be displayed within the corresponding section.

+{To-do: insert example}

 ## Design specifications

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link: